 Give us a call if any of these describe what you are experiencing.
 Even if you don’t need planing and scaling, we’ll be able to figure out what’s affecting your teeth and help you conquer tooth pain.
 Oral health is an essential part of your overall well-being.

 Contact Our Dental Team Today

 At Smiles Family Dental, we are committed to setting you on the path to dental excellence.
 Our dentists and team are very concerned about the health of your smile, and we are always willing to go the extra mile for our patients.

 Our promise to you is that we will provide a comfortable environment where you can feel safe expressing your concerns — we know that facing periodontal disease or other threats to your oral health can be overwhelming.
-Take the first step to a happy and healthy life by calling our office at 972-346-1100 and scheduling an appointment with Dr. Angelie Zamora, Dr. Pauline Nguyen or Dr. Jennifer Mink today.
+Take the first step to a happy and healthy life by calling our office at 972-346-1100 and scheduling an appointment with Dr. Angelie Zamora, Dr. Nick Cobb or Dr. Ruasha Shrestha today.